 - Look for the breaker titled “furnace” or “heat,” and ensure it’s reading “on.”
 If the breaker has tripped, it will be in the middle or “off” position.

-- Moving one hand, steadily turn the breaker to the “on” location.
-If the breaker trips right away and pops back to “off,” don’t touch it and contact a professional from Brookwood Inc at 641-316-9803 immediately.
+- Moving one hand, steadily turn the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and contact a professional from Brookwood Inc at 641-316-9803 immediately.

 It doesn’t matter how old your furnace is or what brand it is, it has no less than one ordinary wall switch set on or close to it.

 - Make certain the lever is facing up in the “on” placement.
 If it was switched off, it could take your furnace up to five minutes to ignite.
 (If you’re unaware of where to locate your furnace, look in your basement, garage or utility closet.
 It might also be in a crawl space or attic.)